-Unit aim (s) This unit will give learners the opportunity to explore the factors that influence a healthy lifestyle, to consider the ways in which clients may be persuaded to adopt and maintain a healthier and more active lifestyle and the relationship between lifestyle and health.
-Assessment requirements specified by a sector or regulatory body (if appropriate) N/A Details of the relationship of the unit and relevant National Occupational Standards N/A
+Unit aim (s) This unit will give learners the opportunity to explore the factors that influence a healthy

+lifestyle, to consider the ways in which clients may be persuaded to adopt and maintain a healthier and more active lifestyle and the relationship between lifestyle and health.

+Assessment requirements specified by N/A

+a sector or regulatory body (if

+appropriate)

+Details of the relationship of the unit N/A

+and relevant National Occupational

+Standards

-Title: K/617/1189 Consultation, Assessment and Programme Design for Personal Training Level: 3 Credit Value: 9 GLH: 62 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to obtain client information to inform programme planning 1.1 Explain the benefits of a professional membership for personal trainers 1.2 Describe industry codes of professional and ethical conduct related to own role 1.3 Explain guidelines for physical contact with clients 1.4 Explain how to conduct a professional one to one consultation with clients 1.5 Explain the importance of obtaining client's consent 1.6 Explain factors that influence the selection of client consultation methods 1.7 Explain how to use a range of health and fitness assessments, considering their suitability for the client 1.8 Explain factors that would influence the selection of client fitness assessment activities 1.9 Describe the principles of postural assessment 1.10 Describe how to use regular assessments to monitor client progression towards goal achievement Be able to conduct client consultations to collect and analyse information 2.1 Interact professionally with clients and other relevant individuals 2.2 Obtain informed consent 2.3 Collect the information required to design, tailor and deliver an effective exercise programme 2.4 Risk-stratify clients using recognised risk stratification tools
+Title: K/617/1189 Consultation, Assessment and Programme Design for Personal Training Level: 3 Credit Value: 9 GLH: 62 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand how to obtain client information to inform programme planning 1.1 Explain the benefits of a professional membership for personal trainers 1.2 Describe industry codes of professional and ethical conduct related to own role 1.3 Explain guidelines for physical contact with clients 1.4 Explain how to conduct a professional one to one consultation with clients 1.5 Explain the importance of obtaining client's consent 1.6 Explain factors that influence the selection of client consultation methods 1.7 Explain how to use a range of health and fitness assessments, considering their suitability for the client 1.8 Explain factors that would influence the selection of client fitness assessment activities 1.9 Describe the principles of postural assessment 1.10 Describe how to use regular assessments to monitor client progression towards goal achievement Be able to conduct client consultations to collect and analyse information 2.1 Interact professionally with clients and other relevant individuals 2.2 Obtain informed consent 2.3 Collect the information required to design, tailor and deliver an effective exercise programme 2.4 Risk-stratify clients using recognised risk stratification tools nnovate Awarding Ltd

-2.5 Seek information from, or signpost clients, to other specialists or medical professionals where relevant Support the client to recognise and develop their intrinsic and extrinsic motivation to exercise 3.
-Be able to conduct health and fitness assessments appropriate to individual clients 3.1 Plan an assessment appropriate to the: individual client assessment conditions equipment time available 3.2 Prior to commencing any physical assessments, advise the client of the: purpose of the assessment correct procedures protocols risks 3.3 Carry out a client's pre-exercise health and fitness assessment using evidence-based protocols 3.4 - 3.5 Develop a profile of the client to assist in the design of a safe and effective programme tailored to their specific needs 3.6 3.7 Inform clients of analysis outcomes Agree actions and goals using 3.8 appropriate language Undertake regular re-assessments to monitor client progress and goal achievement 3.9 Use appropriate products and IT to support and manage effective personal training 4.
-Understand key principles and guidelines for programming exercise for a range of clients 4.1 Describe the key principles of designing short, medium and long-term exercise programmes 4.2 Explain how to tailor exercise 4.3 programmes for a range of clients State current international guidelines for developing the different components of fitness
+2.5 Seek information from, or signpost clients, to other specialists or medical professionals where relevant 2.6 Support the client to recognise and develop their intrinsic and extrinsic motivation to exercise 3.
+Be able to conduct health and fitness assessments appropriate to individual clients 3.1 Plan an assessment appropriate to the: individual client assessment conditions equipment time available 2.2 Prior to commensing any physical 3.2 Prior to commencing any physical assessments, advise the client of the: purpose of the assessment correct procedures protocols risks 3.3 Carry out a client's pre-exercise health and fitness assessment using evidence-based protocols 3.4 Interpret results using accepted criteria and 'norm' ranges where appropriate 3.5 Develop a profile of the client to assist in the design of a safe and effective programme tailored to their specific needs 3.6 Inform clients of analysis outcomes 3.7 Agree actions and goals using appropriate language 3.8 Undertake regular re-assessments to monitor client progress and goal achievement 3.9 Use appropriate products and IT to support and manage effective personal training 4.
+Understand key principles and guidelines for programming exercise for a range of clients 4.1 Describe the key principles of designing short, medium and long-term exercise programmes 4.2 Explain how to tailor exercise programmes for a range of clients 4.3 State current international guidelines for developing the different components of fitness